scalar-labs/scalardb/docs/backup-restore.md

 ### DynamoDB

 You can restore the table to a point in time using the DynamoDB console or the AWS Command Line Interface (AWS CLI).
 The point-in-time recovery process restores to a new table.
-The tables can only be restored one by one.
+Tables can only be restored one by one.

 You can restore tables from the [Amazon DynamoDB console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html) using the following steps.